jsdw/jsdw.github.io/content/posts/authenticating-users/index.md

 created = "2019-04-07"
 +++

-So, you want users to be able to log in to your site.
+So, you want users to be able to log in to your site?
 Here are some things that are worth considering.

 # Use HTTPS

 However you choose to authenticate users, use HTTPS.
 If you do not, somebody can sit between a user and your application and see the password that they enter being sent across plain text, or (if you avoid doing it yourself) see the access code handed to your app.
 If they do this, they have the chance to masquerade as that user or worse.

-HTTPS encrypts communication between the users browser and your application, making this impossible.
+HTTPS encrypts communication between the user's browser and your application, making this impossible.
 Somebody snooping on the network traffic can see which IP addresses your browser is communicating with, but they can't see the actual URL or data being transferred back and forth.

 # Can you avoid doing it yourself?

-Github, Google, Facebook and various other services allow users to authenticate with *them* instead. **OAuth** is a common protocol for doing authorization (and authentication as a by product), and a common OAuth flow works like so:
+Github, Google, Facebook and various other services allow users to authenticate with *them* instead. **OAuth** is a common protocol for doing authorisation (and authentication as a by-product), and a common OAuth flow works like so:

-1. A user that wants to log in is redirected to the authentication service.
+1. A user who wants to log in is redirected to the authentication service.
-2. The user logs in with them instead, and then they are redirected back to your app with an *access code*.
+2. The user logs in with them instead, and they are then redirected back to your app with an *access code*.
 3. Your app then talks directly to the service, exchanging that access code with an *access token*.
-4. Now, your app can use the access token to obtain information about the user from the service.

 Now, your app can use the access token to obtain some unique ID for the user, and associate state (for example, a shopping cart) with that ID.
 It doesn't ever have to store passwords, handle password resets, or handle registering users.
-A bunch of these services also offer multi-factor auth.
+A bunch of these services also offer multi-factor auth, so your users can benefit from this extra security with no extra effort on your side.

 One downside is that users have to register with one of the services you use instead (the upside is that they probably already have done so).